kratel/ctf_writeups/securinets_2k20_prequals/web/the_after_prequal/README.md

 ### Exfiltration (w/ python) - Table Value dumps
 Now I got something I can work with.
 The queries from the sqli cheat sheet had to be modified so that they wouldn't be filtered.
 I used this one as a test one:
 `1')/**/AND/**/(ascii(substr((SELECT/**/schema_name/**/FROM/**/information_schema.schemata/**/LIMIT/**/1/**/OFFSET/**/0)/**/FROM/**/1/**/FOR/**/1)))/**/>/**/95;#`
 This is the fully constructed boolean inferential sqli I will use.
 To prove this works I'll try and get the database name 'db' which I already know exists.
-I wrote a script to do this which I will add in another directory.
+I wrote a script to do this (in python 3) which I will add in [this directory](python_scripts).
 I'll also add some comments at the top of the scripts to explain how they work a bit.
 The last output line is usually the full string we wanted.
 The array above it will usually be the ascii decimal representation of that string.

 I already knew the databse name was 'db' from the error message I got earlier.
 And my script confirmed it:
 ```